 Want to learn how to play easy worship songs on piano for your church community?
 Then this lesson is for you!

-The first time I ever saw a chord chart was when I played worship songs on the piano for church.
+The first time I ever saw a chord chart was at church.
 The worship leader knew I played piano, but I had only ever played classical music.
 Still, I got assigned to the piano, and it was super daunting at first!
 But I soon learned how easy playing from chord charts is.
 And that it’s super fun.

-This lesson is designed to give you confidence to play piano at church.
-We’ll walk through three popular worship songs:
+This lesson is designed to give you the confidence to play piano at for your church community.
+We’ll teach you three easy worship songs and decode some of the chord chart symbols you may encounter.

-This lesson will assume you know a little bit about chording, while still taking things slow.
+This lesson assumes that you know a little bit about chording, while taking things slow.
+If you’re new to chords, try these lessons first:

 I love this song because it’s a modern twist on a traditional classic.
-Our version is in C major, which means there are no black keys to worry about.
+Our version is in C major, which means you won’t have any black keys to worry about.
+Yay!

-Those are called slash chords, and they look more daunting than they are.
-Let’s use F/C as an example.
+Those are called slash chords.
+Let’s take F/C as an example.

 This is one of the most requested worship songs I get, which is awesome because it’s also a great song for beginners.

-But there’s another funny-looking chord here, one that is quite common in worship music: that Dsus4.
+there’s another funny-looking chord here, one that is quite common in worship music: Dsus4.

-And while you can play a normal D chord here, sus chords are easy to learn and they add more character to your sound.
+You can play a normal D major triad here, but sus chords are quite easy and can add a lot more character to your sound.

 The piano is the glue that holds worship bands together.
 And being a church pianists, serving your community, and playing with others who share your passion is a truly rewarding experience.
 Learn to play piano at church with confidence with our worship course taught by Lisa Witt and Amberly Martz.
 Free with your Pianote membership.

-You’ll also notice that we have one more new chord to learn: a minor 7th chord!
+You’ll notice that in this song, we have a minor 7th chord!

-Basically, a seventh chord means you add the seventh note of the scale to the chord.
+A seventh chord is when we add the seventh note of the scale to the chord.
 In Bm7, that seventh note is A. Therefore, our Bm7 chord is B-D-F#-A.

 But you don’t need to play all these notes in that exact order.
 In fact, prefer to put the 7th note below the root note and play A-B-D-F#.
 Like this: